Microsoft Power BI Gateway

 Install this application on a machine that is always online (24/7).
 Otherwise, queries may fail when users interact with a Power BI dashboard.

-This tutorial assumes that you have already set up and configured the following resources:
+- Ensure that you have set up and configured a Dremio cluster.

 The following section outlines the steps required for installing and configuring Microsoft Power BI Gateway.

 In the On-premises data gateway dialog, select Connectors tab.

 Turn on the Custom data connectors toggle switch.